hrk623/record-hunter-sfdx/README.md

 ## Dev, Build and Test

-Simply install the unmanaged version from [here](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t2v000001ghvb)

-or

-git clone from this repository and deploy by yourself.

 ## Disclaimer
 This code is only a sample code and has not been fully tested.
 Please use this code at your own risks.
 This software is released under the MIT License, see LICENSE.txt.